AurLemon/hydcraft-portal/README.md

 `server/utils/attachment` owns object-storage access.
 Business modules must not construct public object URLs or call a provider SDK directly.

-PortalBridge is configured per Minecraft server.
+Portal Bridge is configured per Minecraft server.
 AuthMe and LuckPerms are read-only global external-sync sources configured through the runtime environment; they are not per-server Portal records.